 China Payment Survey 2019: Longer delays as growth falters

 This context has led to pressure for Chinese companies, who have resorted to using longer payment terms to sustain business.
-According to our survey of 1,500 Chinese companies , average payment terms increased to 86 days in 2018, up from 76 days in 2017 and in line with a trend that began in 2015, with terms being longest for the automotive and transportation sectors, followed by construction and energy.
+According to our survey of 1,500 Chinese companies , average payment terms increased to 86 days in 2018 – up from 76 days in 2017 and in line with a trend that began in 2015 – with terms being longest for the automotive and transportation sectors, followed by construction and energy.

-Payment delays also deteriorated in 2018: 62% of companies experienced payment delays in 2018, with 40% reporting that they recorded an increase in 2018 (vs 29% in 2017).
-More worryingly, the proportion of respondents experiencing ultra-long payment delays (more than 180 days) exceeding 2% of their annual turnover increased to 55% in 2018 from 47% in 2017.
-In Coface’s experience, 80% of ultra-long payment delays are never paid.
-When these constitute more than 2% of annual turnover, a company’s cash flow may be at risk.
+Payment delays also deteriorated in 2018: 62% of companies experienced payment delays in 2018, with 40% reporting that they recorded an increase in 2018, much higher than the 29% registered in 2017.
+More worryingly, the proportion of respondents experiencing ultra-long payment delays (more than 180 days) exceeding 2 % of their annual turnover increased to 55% in 2018 from 47% in 2017.
+According to Coface’s experience, 80% of ultra-long payment delays are never paid.
+When these constitute more than 2% of annual turnover, a company’s cash ﬂow may be at risk.

-Additionally, on the high- risk end of the spectrum, the largest proportion of respondents experiencing ultra-long payment delays exceeding 10% of their annual turnover was in the construction sector (28%), followed by automotive (27%) and information & communication technologies (25%).
+Additionally, on the high- risk end of the spectrum, the largest proportion of respondents experiencing ultra-long payment delays exceeding 10 % of their annual turnovers was in the construction sector (28%), followed by automotive (27%), and ICT (25%).
 The pharmaceutical sector recorded the lowest proportion (7%), ahead of the agri-food sector (12%).
-In addition, almost 60% of respondents admitted to using banker acceptance drafts and/or commercial acceptance drafts in place of cash for payments.
+Further aggravating matters, almost 60% of respondents admitted to using banker acceptance drafts and/or commercial acceptance drafts in place of cash for payments.
 These represent hidden cash ﬂow risks, which may prove problematic as growth continues to slow in 2019.

 T. +66 8 6988 9190